 The statement issued by MQRIC is taken into consideration but the UM further evaluates the qualifications to determine whether that particular qualification satisfies the entry requirements.

-What is the ‘maturity (adult learners) clause’?
-When is it applicable?
 In terms of the Admissions Regulations, the University may consider admitting persons as regular students if they will have reached the age of 23 by the beginning of the course for which they would have applied.
-Admittance is not based on age only; applicants are normally assessed during an interview and/or other form of assessment to ascertain that their academic background is adequate to follow the selected course with profit.
+Admittance is not based on age only; applicants are normally assessed during an interview and/or other form of assessment to ascertain their commitment, and that their academic background is adequate to follow the selected course with profit.

 No, applicants who wish to be considered under the ‘maturity (adult learners) clause, need not fill any special application.
 The standard online application form is to be filled in by mature applicants.
 Such submissions should be done by selecting NEW USER.